Link Search Menu Expand Document

 Balancing your mod

-That said, if you want to build mods to really enhance the game, build on the universe and systems that the game presents, and you want it to enhance the game of others, it’s worth having a plan and thinking about “balance”.
+That said, if you want to build mods that really enhance the game, build on the universe and systems that the game presents, and you want it to enhance the game for others, it’s worth having a think about “balance”.
 Think about what you’re trying to achieve and how it will “play” for other players and how you might balance some pro’s and con’s of what you’re bringing into the game world.
-Some of the best mods out there offer a benefit but at a cost.
+Some of the best mods out there offer some sort of benefit but at a cost.
 For example, a fast Sea Truck but with increased energy usage; upgraded boosters but via a blueprint to find, and materials to gather and use.
 Again, there’s no “right” way to do things, but I personally feel a balanced mod can really add to a game.
-Unbalanced mods, such as those that I have produced so far, can be just too “cheaty” and can easier take away from the experience of the game.
+Unbalanced mods, such as those that I have produced so far, can be just too “cheaty” and can sometimes take away from the experience of the game, rather than add to it.

 Just a thought!